Undergraduate Studies in Biochemistry

 Bachelor of Science in Biochemistry and Bachelor of Arts in Biochemistry

 The Biochemistry Department offers undergraduate programs leading to either the B.A. or B.S. degree.
 The main difference between the two programs is the greater emphasis on quantitative sciences in the B.S. program that includes additional mathematics, chemistry, and physics.
-Both curriculum are rigorous and emphasize research experience.
-Required courses include a Departmental SAGE course which emphasizes analysis of the primary biochemical literature.
+Both curricula are rigorous and emphasize research experience.
+Required courses include a Departmental SAGES course which emphasizes analysis of the primary biochemical literature.
 The Senior Capstone in Biochemistry consists of thesis deciphering results from the student research experience.

 - B.A.
 Requirements